The 9 Best Books to Learn Russian Successfully

 Some result

-Even if you aren’t traveling to Russia specifically, knowing Russian can help you communicate and travel throughout any country that belonged to the former Soviet Union, where Russian is often used as a lingua franca.
-It’s also one of the 6 official languages of the United Nations and is taught as a second language in many other Eastern European countries.
+Even if you aren’t traveling to Russia specifically, knowing Russian can help you communicate and travel throughout countries that belonged to the former Soviet Union, where Russian is often used as a lingua franca.
+It shares enough similarities with other languages like Ukrainian, Polish, and Czech to be an excellent gateway to learning any of these languages.

-Here is the list of the best books to learn Russian.
-Scroll down to read more about each one.
+Below is a table with the best books to learn the Russian language.
+Scroll down to learn more about each one.

 Best Overall Russian BookComplete Russian